dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/api-keys.md

 When you generate a new API key, you can use it immediately.

-If your account has different locations, make sure you have selected the correct one before generating the key.
+If your company account has different [location accounts](portal/portal.md#account-structure), make sure you have selected the correct one before generating the key.

 <CardSnippet />